The Loneliness Epidemic and the Role of Events

 5 March 2026 · 7 min read

-Social media and digital communication platforms excel at maintaining the appearance of social connection.
+Social media is very good at the first thing.
 You know what your 500 contacts are doing.
 They occasionally like your posts.
 The surface-level contact is high.
-But the proportion of those contacts who you'd call in a genuine crisis, who know your actual circumstances, who you spend real time with — that number is typically much lower.
+But the number of people in that group who know your actual circumstances, who you'd spend real time with, who you'd let see you at your worst — that number tends to be much, much smaller.

-Loneliness, in many cases, isn't the absence of any social contact.
-It's the absence of social contact that feels meaningful.
+Loneliness, in most cases, isn't the absence of all social contact.
+It's the absence of contact that feels like it actually means something.

-This is where events — physical gatherings of people around a shared interest, purpose, or context — become particularly interesting as a response to loneliness.
+This is where physical gatherings become interesting as a response.

 Events create conditions that are unusually good for genuine connection.
-They're bounded in time (creates urgency).
-They involve shared physical space (creates ambient common ground).
-They're oriented around something specific (provides conversation material and self-selection of compatible people).
-And they require actual presence — you have to show up, which is itself an act of commitment that purely digital interactions don't require.
+They're time-bounded, which creates a natural urgency.
+They involve shared physical space, which creates a baseline of common ground.
+They're oriented around something specific — a topic, an interest, a purpose — which gives people something to actually talk about and self-selects for compatible people.
+And they require presence.
+You have to show up, which is itself a small act of commitment that digital interaction doesn't demand.

-Many people describe the events that mattered to them in terms that sound like relief.
+Ask people about the events that actually mattered to them and you tend to hear the same things.
 A running club.
-A local art class.
-A conference where they finally met people who cared about the same things.
-A dinner series where they kept coming back because the people were worth knowing.
+A local class.
+A conference where they finally met people who cared about what they cared about.
+A dinner series they kept going back to because the people were worth it.

 These aren't glamorous experiences.
-They're often small, modest, slightly awkward at first.
-But the loneliness research consistently suggests that the antidote to loneliness isn't quantity of social contact — it's quality.
-Shared context, repeated exposure, gradual deepening of familiarity.
-Events can create the initial conditions for all of this.
+They're often small, modest, a bit awkward at first.
+But what comes up again and again in loneliness research is the same conclusion: people don't need more social contact, they need better social contact.
+Shared context, repeated exposure, gradual familiarity.
+Events can create the starting conditions for all of this.

-If events are so good for connection, why don't lonely people just go to more events?
+If events are so good for connection, why don't lonely people just go to more of them?

-Because showing up alone, not knowing anyone, and trying to connect with strangers is one of the most anxiety-producing things many people can contemplate.
-The very population that most needs the benefit of genuine social connection faces the highest barrier to accessing it.
+Because showing up alone, knowing no one, and trying to connect with strangers is genuinely one of the most anxiety-inducing things many people can contemplate.
+The population that most needs this faces the highest barrier to accessing it.
+That's a cruel irony.

-This is a design problem as much as a personal one.
-Most events don't do much to help people who arrive alone find their way into genuine interaction.
-You're expected to introduce yourself, navigate the social dynamics, find your people among a crowd of unfamiliar faces.
-For people with social anxiety or those who are new to an area, this is a genuinely formidable challenge.
+It's also a design problem as much as a personal one.
+Most events do almost nothing to help solo attendees find their way into genuine interaction.
+You're expected to introduce yourself, read the room, locate your people among a crowd of unfamiliar faces.
+For people who are anxious socially or new to an area, this is a genuinely hard ask.

-Technology that reduces the friction of that first connection — that helps you identify who is open to meeting, that gives you a low-stakes way to signal interest before the first approach — has real potential to make events more accessible for the people who need them most.
+Technology that reduces that friction — that helps you identify who's open to meeting, that gives you a low-stakes way to signal interest before the first approach — could make events meaningfully more accessible for the people who most need them.

-There's a meaningful gap between attending an event and actually connecting at one.
-Many lonely people go to events, spend the whole time feeling peripheral, leave feeling worse than when they arrived, and conclude that events just aren't for them.
+There's a gap between attending an event and actually connecting at one, and it's wider than people realise.
+Plenty of lonely people go to events, spend the whole time feeling peripheral, leave feeling worse than when they arrived, and conclude that events just aren't for them.

-This experience isn't inevitable, but it's common.
-It happens when the event's format doesn't facilitate genuine interaction, or when the person lacks the social tools to initiate it, or when the crowd is the wrong fit.
+This isn't inevitable, but it's common.
+It happens when the format doesn't facilitate real interaction.
+When the person doesn't have the tools to initiate.
+When the crowd is just a bad fit.

-Better design — both of events and of the tools used at them — can close this gap.
-Small-group formats.
+Better design — of events and of the tools used at them — can close that gap.
+Smaller groups.
 Structured activities that create shared experience.
-Technology that signals mutual interest before the first approach.
-These aren't revolutionary ideas, but they're significantly underdeployed.
+Technology that signals mutual interest before anyone has to walk across a room.
+None of this is radical.
+But it's significantly underused.

 Try FirstMove

-FirstMove addresses the specific friction that keeps many people from connecting at events even when they're physically present.
+FirstMove addresses the specific friction that keeps people from connecting even when they're physically in the same room.
 VibeZones signal mutual openness.
 Gamified ice-breakers create shared starting points.
 Ephemeral Profiles keep the stakes low.
 The Mutual Handshake means you both want to connect before anything is shared.

 None of this replaces the real work of building relationships over time.
 But it can make the first step possible for people for whom it currently isn't.